John Feeley

-John Feeley (born 24 May 1955) an Irish classical guitarist, and a teacher and editor of guitar music.
+John Feeley (born 24 May 1955) is an Irish classical guitarist, and a teacher and editor of guitar music.

 Life

 Feeley was born in Ballinasloe, County Galway, Ireland.
 He started guitar playing in popular music, and at age 17 "was recognised as one of Europe's best electric guitarists" After graduating from Trinity College Dublin, with a first class degree in music, he moved to the USA to study with Oscar Ghiglia, Ángel Romero, and David Russell, completing a master's degree at Queens College, City University of New York.
 In the following years he taught at Memphis State University, Tennessee.
 He now teaches at the DIT Conservatory of Music and Drama, Dublin.
 His past students include all current members of the Dublin Guitar Quartet, along with Redmond O'Toole, Michael O'Toole and Alec O'Leary, director of the Waltons Guitar Festival of Ireland.
 Composers Benjamin Dwyer, Ciarán Farrell, David Fennessy and David Flynn, all of whom have written music for Feeley, were also guitar students of his.

 In 2006 Feeley completed a doctorate (Doctor of Philosophy in Music [Performance]) at Maynooth University, which involved a major thesis in three volumes with the title Classical Guitar Music by Irish Composers: Performing Editions and Critical Commentary.